Fair and Efficient Investment in Public Transportation

 The \emph{top-down greedy algorithm} $\gdydn$ for a graph with $\ell$ edges works in reverse by deleting edges iteratively: \begin{enumerate} \item Set $S_{\ell} = E$ \item For all $i = \ell - 1,\dots, \beta$: Let $e\in \arg\min_{e \in S_{i+1}} c^\star(S_{i+1} \setminus \{e\})$ and set $S_i = S_{i+1}\setminus \{e\}$. \end{enumerate} As output, $\gdydn$ returns $S_\beta$.

-Unfortunately, both algorithms perform poorly for both the egalitarian and utilitarian objective.
-They fail to achieve more than an $\alpha^{-1}$-approximation of the optimum, an approximation guarantee that is also achieved by not buying edges at all.
+Unfortunately, both algorithms perform poorly, both for the egalitarian and for the utilitarian objective.
+Specifically, they fail to achieve more than an $\alpha^{-1}$-approximation, i.e., the trivial approximation guarantee from \Cref{obs:TrivApprox}.
+The proof idea is to create an instance where each agent has an individual direct route that is slightly shorter than a common ``motorway.''
+The greedy algorithms will select edges on the individual routes, while a much better solution is achieved by choosing all edges on the motorway.
+We formally prove the result in \Cref{count:greedy}.
+All other omitted proofs are also contained in the appendix.